Victoria's bike trails guide: The best stops and attractions

 Murals & Graffiti Art

-Make a stop along the trail to check out the urban art spray painted along the side of the trail.
+Make a stop along the trail to check out the urban art spray painted along the side of the trail, less than two-minutes away from Driftwood.
 Thanks to the Trackside Paint Jam in Esquimalt, some of the region's best graffiti artists have brought the buildings which back onto the trail to life with vibrant, eye-catching art work.

 Naval & Military Museum – CFB Esquimalt

+Take the E&N to Admirals road and into Canadian Forces Base (CFB) Esquimalt.
 Delve into Victoria’s seafaring past at the Naval & Military Museum – CFB Esquimalt, where you can explore captivating naval exhibits just a short spin off the trail.
 History buffs and families alike will discover tales of adventure and bravery on the water.
+The Museum is loaded with Canadian military history and is less than 10-minutes from Driftwood Brewing, making it the perfect addition to your tour.

 Bin 4 Burger LoungeIsland Elixir Tea Company

-Take a restorative pause at Island Elixir Tea Company, where small-batch, artisan teas provide an invigorating boost without the post-ride crash.
+Take a restorative pause at Island Elixir Tea Company, just a two-minute ride away on Langford's Station Ave, where small-batch, artisan teas provide an invigorating boost without the post-ride crash.
 Discover unique blends inspired by the island’s wild beauty, a perfect and healthy night-cap to your day of riding.

 Island Elixir Tea CompanyFloyd’s Diner